roboll/helmfile/README.md

 - Relative paths referenced on the command line are relative to the current working directory the user is in

 For additional context, take a look at [paths examples](PATHS.md)
+## Tags Overview
+Tags can be used to only use a subset of releases when running helmfile.
+This is useful for large helmfiles with releases that are logically grouped together.

+Tags are simple key value pairs that are an optional field of the release spec.
+When filtering by tag, the search can be inverted. `tier!=backend` would match all releases that do NOT have the `tier: backend` tag. `tier=fronted` would only match releases with the `tier: frontend` tag.

+Multiple tags can be specified using `,` as a separator.
+A release must match all tags in order to be selected for the final helm command.

+The `tags` parameter can be specified multiple times.
+Each parameter is resolved independently so a release that matches any parameter will be used.